inexorgame-obsolete/wiki-mirror/Build.md

 * If you use Visual Studio:
   * Open `build/Inexor.sln `
      * It will automatically open with Visual Studio
-  * Right-click the ALL_BUILD solution in solution explorer, and click build (At the top)
-  * Right click the INSTALL solution in solution explorer, and click build.
+  * Right click the `INSTALL` solution in solution explorer, and click build.
-  * Your binaries are now in the `bin/windows/` folder, under a subdirectory depending on your architecture (ie `win64`).
-  * You can use inexor.bat to run the game.
-You will need [the data](https://github.com/inexor-game/data) in a `data` directory.
 * If you use CodeBlocks:
   * Open `build/Inexor.cbp`
+  * Select the target `install`
   * Click on `Build`

+## Get the data
+We have seperated repositories for our code and the data.
+To actually start Inexor you will also need [the data](https://github.com/inexor-game/data).
+It's highly recommend to keep the repositories clean and to create a directory in which you compile + copy the data, to run Inexor.

+## Run
+Start Inexor with the `inexor.bat` file.

 ***

 # Linux